Lawrence Rainey: Killing of Luther Jackson

+Other Victims

+Kirk Culberson and Harry Hatorn

+On January 26, 1964, Rainey and Cecil Price searched 46-year-old Kirk Culberson's service station for Harry Hatorn (who was involved in a shooting with Culberson's pistol), and arrested Culberson and Hatorn on drunkenness charges.

+Culberson: In his testimony, Culberson said that he was arrested at his small garage after a friend was involved in a shooting with a pistol that belonged to him.
+He said that on the way to the jail, the car was stopped and he was questioned.
+He contended that either Rainey or Price, he did not know which, suddenly hit him with something hard (later revealed to be a blackjack), knocking him to the floor.
+He was hit again when he tried to rise, he said.
+He was then beaten more as he lay unconscious.

+Culberson suffered severe head injuries, required a five-week hospital stay, lost his property, went into debt, and was left permanently unable to work.
+The federal indictments against the lawmen coincided with wider investigations into racial violence and the murders of three civil rights workers in Neshoba County.

 Freedom Summer murders

-On June 21, 1964, afternoon, Chaney, Goodman, & Schwerner arrived at Longdale to inspect the burned-out church in Neshoba County.
+On the afternoon of June 21, 1964, Chaney, Goodman, & Schwerner arrived at Longdale to inspect the burned-out church in Neshoba County.
 They left Longdale around 3 p.m.
 They would be in Meridian by 4 p.m. that day.
 The fastest route to Meridian was through Philadelphia.
 At the fork of Beacon & Main Street, their station wagon sustained a flat tire.
 It is possible that a shot was fired at the station wagon's tire.
 Rainey's home was near the Beacon & Main Street fork.
 Deputy Cecil Price soon arrived and escorted them to the county jail.
 Price released the trio as soon as the longest day of the year became night, about 10 p.m.
 The three were last seen heading south along Highway 19 toward Meridian.

 On the day of the murders, Rainey was visiting his wife at the hospital in Meridian.
 He allegedly left Meridian about 6 p.m. for Collinsville where he had supper with relatives.
 Rainey visited his stepmother in Philadelphia and then went to his office to pick up some clothing.
 He went to his home to pick up some gowns for his wife and left the gowns with his relatives in Collinsville, where he watched television shows Bonanza and Candid Camera, then returned home.
 At the trial, it was alleged but not proven that he had learned of the murder early the following morning and deliberately covered it up.